-It is empirically verifiable that this is true of many deliberators’ thoughts about striking the right balance—or about juggling everything or acting in a way that reflects what really matters or not being a shitty person, and so on.
+It is empirically verifiable that this is true of many deliberators’ thoughts about striking the right balance—or about juggling everything, or acting in a way that reflects what really matters, or not being a shitty person, and so on.
 Whatever description it is “under”, for deliberators, the judgment that a certain act strikes the right balance often plays the rightness-role within her cognitive architecture.
-This judgment is associated with the reactive attitudes (e.g. we feel guilty if we think that a certain act strikes the right balance but choose to do something else for selfish reasons), and it carries a lot of weight in deliberation about what to do all-things-considered and in evaluation of our own and others’ actions.
+This judgment is associated with the reactive attitudes (e.g., we feel guilty if we think that a certain act strikes the right balance but choose to do something else for selfish reasons), and it carries a lot of weight in deliberation about what to do all-things-considered and in evaluation of our own and others’ actions.
 Simply put: we engage in continued deliberation because striking the right balance matters to us in exactly the way that acting rightly matters to people motivated by rightness de dicto.

 Here is my conjecture: the true theory of moral metasemantics will count the motivations that drive continued deliberation in conflict cases as among those whose object is that the agent acts rightly.
-This is a conjecture, since a full defense of a particular theory of moral metasemantics would be out of place in this paper.
+This is a conjecture, since a full defense of a particular theory of moral metasemantics would be out of place in this chapter.
 But, as I’ve said, I’m hopeful.
-The importance of securing univocity across speakers has already led several metaethicists to embrace conceptual role semantics for moral terms (see e.g. Wedgwood 2001, Enoch 2011, Eklund 2017), while others have found ways to accommodate the contribution of conceptual role to reference for moral terms within a classically Lewisian metasemantics (e.g. Dunaway and MacPherson 2016, Williams 2018).
+The importance of securing univocity across speakers has already led several metaethicists to embrace conceptual role semantics for moral terms (see e.g., Wedgwood 2001; Enoch 2011; Eklund 2017), while others have found ways to accommodate the contribution of conceptual role to reference for moral terms within a classically Lewisian metasemantics (e.g., Dunaway and McPherson 2016; Williams 2018).
 And there are views in moral metasemantics that do not place conceptual role front and center, but still might secure the result that ordinary deliberators’ thoughts are about moral rightness (partly) in virtue of their role in deliberators’ cognitive architecture.
-For instance, views that place the judgments about co-reference of informed speakers front and center might secure this result (see e.g. Schroeter and Schroeter 2014), since informed speakers might recognize deliberators’ thoughts as co-referential with their rightness-thoughts in light of these thoughts’ conceptual role.
-Teleosemanticists (e.g. Sinclair 2012) might surmise that, given this role, the concepts in which deliberators’ thoughts about striking the right balance are couched have developed to serve the same function as our concept of moral rightness.
+For instance, views that place the judgments about co-reference of informed speakers front and center might secure this result (see e.g., Schroeter and Schroeter 2014), since informed speakers might recognize deliberators’ thoughts as co-referential with their rightness-thoughts in light of these thoughts’ conceptual role.
+Teleosemanticists (e.g., Sinclair 2012) might surmise that, given this role, the concepts in which deliberators’ thoughts about striking the right balance are couched have developed to serve the same function as our concept of moral rightness.
 And so on.
 Since there are many promising ways for my conjecture to turn out to be true, I am content to tentatively rest my hat on it, punting the details to the metasemanticists.